yoe/SReview/docs/installation.md

 * Browse to the SReview webinterface (either on http://localhost:8080/, or on the apache-redirected standard web port).
-* Set the `schedule_format` configuration option to one of the supported formats (they're all under `lib/SReview/Schedule`; as of this writing, parsers exist for pentabarf XML (`penta`), the wafer variant of pentabarf XML (`wafer`), a YAML-based format (`yaml`), and the ICS format (`ics`) that has however not seen a lot of testing.
+* Set the `schedule_format` configuration option to one of the supported formats.
+They're all under `lib/SReview/Schedule`; as of this writing, parsers exist for pentabarf XML (`penta`), the wafer variant of pentabarf XML (`wafer`), a YAML-based format (`yaml`), and the ICS format (`ics`) that has however not seen a lot of testing.